UC-Davis-molecular-computing/nuad/CONTRIBUTING.md

 ### What to install

 Follow the [installation instructions](README.md#installation) to install the correct version of Python if you don't have it already.

-It is actually unnecessary for you to install scadnano via pip, so you can skip that step.
-In developing, you will have a local version of the package that you run and modify.

 I suggest using a powerful IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html).
 [Visual Studio Code](https://code.visualstudio.com/) is also good with the right plugins.
 The dsd Python package uses type hints, and these tools are very helpful in giving static analysis warnings about the code that may represent errors that will manifest at run time.